 Best known as the co-founder of the Crips, the largest street gang in the United States, Stanley Tookie Williams lived in a life of crime and violence.
-He was born on December 29, 1953 in New Orleans, Louisiana to a mother who was 17 years old at the time of his birth.
+He was born on December 29, 1953, in New Orleans, Louisiana to a mother who was seventeen years old at the time of his birth.
 His father, Stanley Williams, Jr., abandoned the family following his birth.

 In 1979, Washington was killed, and Williams’ life of crime quickly spun out of control.
 While on drugs, Williams and other Crips orchestrated a robbery at a Los Angeles convenience store that turned deadly when Williams executed the store clerk.
 Later in the year, Williams broke into a motel and killed the owner, his wife, and their daughter.
 He was arrested and in 1981 tried, convicted, and sentenced to die by lethal injection.

-Soon after arriving in prison Williams initiated assaults and was given solitary confinement for six years.
-Williams claims this experience changed him.
+Soon after arriving in prison, Williams initiated assaults and was given solitary confinement for six years.
+Williams claimed this experience changed him.
 He found religion and said he repented for his sins in the eyes of God.
-Meanwhile Williams and his attorneys submitted multiple appeals to avoid the death sentence.
+Meanwhile, Williams and his attorneys submitted multiple appeals to avoid the death sentence.

 Williams wed his wife Bonnie in 1981.
-Together the couple had three children, including Stanley “Little Tookie” Williams IV, who would go on to his own life of crime with the Crips and eventually be sentenced to 16 years in prison for second-degree murder.
+Together, the couple had three children, including Stanley “Little Tookie” Williams IV.
+Williams was also involved with the Crips and led a life of crime; he was eventually sentenced to sixteen years in prison for second-degree murder.